MutsFM/computercraft/elevator-inc/README.md

 # MutsFM's Elevator Inc.

-This readme will first explain shortly how the elevator system works in Minecraft.
+This readme will first explain shortly how the "MutsFM Elevator Inc" elevator system works in Minecraft and a quick guide to setting up your own system using "MutsFM Elevator Inc" software.
 Below that is an explanation on how the individual files in this repository work.

 Github repository files
 =====